 First, the Administration would eliminate (“rescind”) the 2015 Clean Water Rule.
-This action (open for public comment now) would return us to the legal uncertainty (and case-by-case determinations) that the Clean Water Rule was designed to clear up.
+This action, for which the comment period closed September 27, would return us to the legal uncertainty (and case-by-case determinations) that the Clean Water Rule was designed to clear up.

 Second, the Trump Administration would issue a new Rule with a different definition of which “waters” are protected by the Clean Water Act.
 The Administration would have to go through a new rule-making process to adopt its preferred definition.
 The Administration has indicated it won’t have a proposal ready until the end of this year.

 The Trump Administration has signaled its intent to define Clean Water Act protections very narrowly, providing protections only to “navigable waters.”
 This definition would exclude thousands of miles of smaller streams and millions of acres of wetlands all across the U.S..
 Since many of these smaller waterways are in the headwaters of larger rivers, pollution from these excluded streams would inevitably impact “navigable” waters downstream.

 Myth-busting: Clearing Up Distortions About the Clean Water Rule

 - The Clean Water does NOT extend protection to “puddles” (a claim Scott Pruitt has made).
 The Clean Water Rule provides clearly defined physical and measurable boundaries to determine which waters are covered.3